What is an acceleration clause?

 Refinance

-Refinancing allows you to borrow a new home loan at different terms that can make your payments more affordable — you’ll simply use the new loan to pay off your old mortgage.
+Refinancing involves obtaining a new mortgage at different terms that can make your payments more affordable.
+You’ll simply use the new loan to pay off your old mortgage.

-This can be a good option if you have equity in your property, but it might not be the right choice if you’ve already missed payments.
+This can be a good option if you have a fair amount of equity in your property, but it might not be the right choice if you’ve already missed payments.
 That’s because you’re unlikely to be approved without good credit, and even if you are, the new loan rate might not be enough to meaningfully lower your monthly payments.

 Short sale

 If you’re able to find a buyer, your lender might agree to a short sale.
-A short sale allows you to pay off your mortgage for less than it’s worth.
+A short sale allows you to pay off your mortgage for less than its current balance.
 This isn’t a route lenders like to take, however — they’ll typically only approve a short sale if your home’s value has declined and you owe more on it than the property is worth.

 Accepting foreclosure

 Foreclosure is a last resort, but it’s sometimes unavoidable.
-Your lender might be willing to accept a deed-in-lieu of foreclosure or repayment, which will keep you from having foreclosure stamped on your credit report, but you’ll still be responsible for any difference between your property’s value and the mortgage balance.
+Your lender might be willing to accept a deed-in-lieu of foreclosure or repayment, which will keep you from having foreclosure (and its negative impact) stamped on your credit report, but you’ll still be responsible for any difference between your property’s value and the mortgage balance.

 The preforeclosure, auction and eviction process vary based on state laws, and you might still be able to reclaim your home before the foreclosure sale.
 It is also usually a slow process, so there is time to negotiate with your lender or find other solutions.